-Even if you have never created a content strategy before, you have likely used content to interact with your audience.
-Look over what you have created.
+Even if you’ve never created a content strategy, you’ve probably used content to interact with your audience.
+Look over what you’ve created.
 Consider content on your website, social media channels, email, text messages and more.
 What have you done well?
 What hasn’t worked?
-What could be improved on?
-Pull whatever analytics are available to you to understand what types of content have succeeded and which ones haven't driven engagement.
+What could be improved?
+Pull any available analytics to understand your successful content and identify content that hasn’t driven engagement.

-Just as you analyze your content, you should analyze your competitors.
-Visit their websites, follow them on social media, and subscribe to their email newsletters.
+Just as you analyze your content, you should analyze your competitors’ content.
+Visit their websites, follow them on social media and subscribe to their email newsletters.
 What do they do well?
 What doesn’t work?
-Replicate the approaches that have been successful for them, and fill in the gaps where they haven’t built a strategic advantage.
+Replicate successful approaches and fill in the gaps where they haven’t built a strategic advantage.

-Analyze your own keywords with tools like SEMRush and Moz so you better understand where you rank.
-You can also use search engines and Google Keyword Planner to find keywords that you may have missed.
+Analyze your keywords with tools like SEMrush and Moz so you understand where you rank better.
+You can also use search engines and tools like Ahrefs and Google Keyword Planner to find keywords you may have missed.

 6. Brainstorm ideas and create a content calendar.

 After examining keywords, your content and your competitors’ content, you should know what topics you want to target.
 If not, you can use platforms like BuzzSumo or BlogAbout to inspire you.
 From there, you can begin to plan your content calendar.

 What content management system will you use?
 Will you use a spreadsheet or something more robust to build your content calendar?
 When choosing tools, consider how your current systems may fall short, what features will make your life easier and how you plan to keep yourself organized.